daniyxlkhan/speedTest50/README.md

 Your Speedtest50 is ready for deployment and public use.

 ## Learning Journey
-During this project, you acquired valuable skills:
+During this project, I acquired valuable skills:

-- Deepened your Python knowledge.
+- Deepened my Python knowledge.
 - Learned to work with diverse libraries.
 - Mastered GitHub Desktop for project management.
 - Gained proficiency in SQL.
 - Developed database management skills.

-Your journey with CS50's Introduction to Computer Science has been transformative, teaching you not only coding but also the ability to self-learn—a fundamental skill in the world of programming.
+My journey with CS50's Introduction to Computer Science has been transformative, teaching me not only coding but also the ability to self-learn—a fundamental skill in the world of programming.